yzf750/web-application/xss.md

 # service apache2 start
 # tail -f /var/log/access.log

-# Gets stuck on attackers page, do this to resolve issue, victim may not notice the redirect :)
+# Gets stuck on attackers page, do the following to resolve issue, victim may not notice the redirect :)
 # In Apache, edit index.html to look like this
 # <meta http-equiv="refresh" content="0;url=https://victims.website.com/link-they-started-on/">